pmndrs/zustand/docs/integrations/persisting-store-data.md

 To solve these errors, create a custom hook so that Zustand waits a little before changing your components.

-create a file and put this code:
+Create a file with the following:

 ```typescript
 // useStore.ts